cairo-book/cairo-book/src/ch204-02-builtins-list.md

 # Builtins List

-In this section, we'll list the different builtins that exist and give a brief description of their purpose.
+The following table lists the different builtins implemented in the Cairo VM and gives a brief description of their purpose.
-The sub-sections that follows details how each builtin is working, its cells organization if any andreferences to their actual implementation in different Cairo VM projects.
+For each builtin, a specific section details how it works, its cells organization if any, and references their actual implementation in different implementations of the Cairo VM.

-Some topics related to the builtin might peak your interest, so external resources are provided for you to read.
+Additional resources related to the operation performed by the builtin are provided if relevant.
-For example how the Pedersen hash function works.

 | Builtin                  | Description                                                                                                                            |
 | ------------------------ | -------------------------------------------------------------------------------------------------------------------------------------- |